 According to Minnesota Department of Corrections’ Grant D. Duwe’s research released in 2012, “… results show that offenders who met with mentors both in prison and in the community after their release from prison (“mentor continuum”) had much lower recidivism rates for all four measures in comparison to offenders who did not meet with a mentor or only met with a mentor in prison.

 “The findings show that holding the other factors constant, a continuum of mentoring significantly reduced all four measures of recidivism, decreasing the risk by 44 percent for rearrest, 52 percent for reconviction, 95 percent for new offense reincarceration, and 62 percent for technical violation revocations”.

-Crossing HOME has seen successful reintegration into the community by adults in recovery when safe, sober housing is combined with employment and a mentor continuum of faith-based life coaching.
-When residents learn new life skills at our homes, there have been positive results and when using this reentry strategy, we have experienced reduced incidents of relapse and a recidivism rate far less than the national average.
+Crossing HOME has been successful at adult reentry when safe, sober housing is combined with employment and a mentor continuum of faith-based life coaching.
+When residents learn new life skills at our homes, lives are transformed.
+Crossing HOME restores lives, hope, and freedom!